-Legally, rescission is defined as the cancellation of a contract.
-Rescission can occur as a result of innocent or fraudulent representation, mutual mistake, lack of legal capacity, an impossibility to perform a contract not contemplated by the parties, or duress and undue influence.
+Legally, rescission is defined as the breach of contract with notice generally speaking.
+Rescission of contract can occur as a result of innocent or fraudulent representation, mutual mistake, lack of legal capacity, an inability to perform a contract not contemplated by the parties, or duress and undue influence.
 Learn more about rescission in our free legal guide below.

 Get Legal Help Today